NJ PATHWAYS'

 Industry and Business Outreach

-The strategic partners will serve as the intermediary to recruit manufacturing employers to establish and/or expand career opportunities in the manufacturing industry such as training for incumbent workers, sponsoring apprentices, hiring successful completers of the state’s education and workforce training programs, as well as create and host experiential learning opportunities for students and adult learners.
+The New Jersey Community Colleges and industry partners will recruit manufacturing employers to establish and/or expand career opportunities in the manufacturing industry such as training for incumbent workers, sponsoring apprentices, hiring successful completers of education and workforce training programs, as well as create and host experiential learning opportunities for students and adult learners.

 04